Steve-Fenton/stevefenton.co.uk/src/pages/blog/2026/04/generative-ai-harms.md

 ## Practical use of the model

 The model isn’t final and the examples are illustrative, but we can now build a path forward.
 Based on the current examples, I could create a generative AI model using my own data, or data I’ve obtained permission to use for this purpose.
-During the preparation use ecologically sound infrastructure and perform checks to identify sources that may pollute my model with inaccuracy or bias.
+During the preparation, I would use ecologically sound infrastructure and perform checks to identify sources that may pollute my model with inaccuracy or bias.

 When the model is put to use, I use it to crawl through my photographs and apply labels based on what is found in each image.
 The tags allow me to search my photographs when I need to find something, instead of scrolling through a huge collection of thumbnails.

 In this example, we’ve taken care to limit the known harms across all categories and responsibilities.
 The source, preparation, and application of the generative AI deal with known harms and the outcome has high utility.
-There may still be unintended harms, and those we’ll tackle when we identify them.
+There may still be unintended harms, and we will tackle them as we identify them.

 ## Why it works